44r0nd4vidg3/44r0nd4vidg3/README.md

   agents that admit when they don't know, and shipping something a real person can click instead of a notebook nobody runs.

   Everything in this profile is live.
-Click it.
-Break it.
-  Tell me what you find — I'll thank you for it.
 ```

 ---